 The fire station, completed in 1996, is located at 285 Engler Boulevard.

 On display is a collection of memorabilia from the early days of the department, including the first motorized fire truck ever purchased by the department – a 1926 six-cylinder Studebaker, restored in every detail!
 Hanging prominently from the front of the fire station is the 400 lb. bronze bell used at the fire station in the early 1900s.

 In September, the department hosts an open house.
-This year's open house will be Monday, September 9 from 5:00 pm to 8:00 pm.
 You can meet the firefighters, go on a fire truck ride, get some free food, and experience so much more!

 During fire prevention week in October, firefighters are at schools and elderly housing units teaching young and old about the hazards of fire.